 The bone is generally dense and has thicker cortical plates than maxilla, particularly in posterior region, more so in the region of external oblique ridge.
 Only the anterior part of mandible presents sufficient porosity, which is favorable for infiltration techniques.

-D1 Dense cortical bone Anterior mandible Posterior mandible D2 Dense to porous cortical bone surrounding dense trabecular bone Anterior mandible Posterior mandible Anterior maxilla D3 Thin porous cortical bone surrounding fine trabecular bone Anterior maxilla Posterior maxilla D4 Fine trabecular bone Posterior maxilla
+DI Dense cortical bone D2 Dense to porous cortical bone surrounding dense trabecular bone D3 Thin porous cortical bone surrounding fine trabecular bone

+D4 Fine trabecular bone